 Get a Learner Permit in Virginia

-You're eligible to obtain a learner's permit upon turning 15½ years old.
-All Virginia teens older than 15½ but younger than 19 are required to carry a learner's permit for a minimum of nine months.
-Drivers 19 and older are given the option of completing a drivers ed course or holding a learner's permit for 30 days before applying for a driver's license.
+You're eligible to obtain a learner's permit upon turning 15 years and 6 months old.
+All Virginia teens younger than 18 years old are required to carry a learner's permit for a minimum of 9 months.
+Drivers 18 years old and older are given the option of completing a drivers ed course or holding a learner's permit for 60 days before applying for a driver's license.

 A) Ace a Few DMV Permit Practice Tests

 Prepare for the written test by taking multiple practice exams.
 All questions are similar to those found on the actual permit test.
 Questions and answers are directly based on topics covered in Virginia's Driver's Manual.

 B) Gathered Required Documents and Virginia Permit Fees